IbraheemTuffaha/sonix.ai-assistant/README.md

   - [ ] Add option to change font size.
 - [ ] Change the color of Tashkeel characters.
 - [ ] Add option for automatic addition of Shaddah and Tanween-Fath.
-- [ ] Handle the missing feature of adding newline character in a paragraph.